-Every other day, a new incident of racial discrimination is being filmed and displayed on social media or the news showing the division that still exists in this country.
-The recent arrests of 30 und
+Every other day, a new incident of racial discrimination is being filmed and displayed on social media further showing the division that still exists in this country.
+The recent arrest of 30 und

 “As a Latina on Long Island now, there is tension that you feel every now and then,” said Dorothy Santana of Latina Moms of Long Island.
 “That’s why these events are super important because the divisiveness in the political realm and the media is filtering out into our communities.”

 The event Santana was referring to was the Puerto Rican/Hispanic Day Parade Reception.
 The event, hosted by Latina Moms of Long Island and Teatro Yerbabruja, was an opportunity for the parade honorees and attendees to get together and be honored in a more intimate setting.
 The event was also an opportunity to fundraise, kick off the parade and highlight Latino heritage.

 “We’re putting our culture on a pedestal and shining unapologetically,” said Mariana Lima, who is a multi-disciplinary artist and member of Teatro Yerbabruja.
 She’s also the daughter of the organization’s founder.
 “Doing this in today’s political climate takes courage, so we’ve just gotta keep on keepin’ on.”